NicoPatalagua/ruby-installation/windows.md

    !
 [Ruby Installer] (https://github.com/NicoPatalagua/ruby-installation/blob/master/images/windows-ruby-path.jpg)

-   ** Note **: Memorize or copy the route where Ruby is going to be installed because you will need it later.
+   ⚠**NOTE:**:_Memorize or copy the route where Ruby is going to be installed because you will need it later._

 That's it.
 Now we have to install the Ruby Development Kit.